MicrosoftDocs/power-platform/power-platform/admin/get-help-support.md

    > [!div class="mx-imgBorder"]
    > ![](media/support-which-product.png "Select product")

-4. To get immediate help with your issue, fill in the information on the page, and then select **See solutions**.
+4. To get immediate help with your issue, fill in the rest of the information on the page, and then select **See solutions**.

    > [!div class="mx-imgBorder"]
    > ![](media/create-support-ticket.png "See solutions")